 Running a small business can be tough, frustrating, and requires most owners to wear multiple hats.

 While most owners are comfortable being involved in sales, marketing, production and even HR, many feel completely out of their element when it comes to financing.
-While this is an area that’s typically better left to those with the necessary training and experience there are some basic things that every startup business owner should do in order to keep their company in the black.
+While this is an area that’s typically better left to those with the necessary training and experience there are some basic things that every startup business owner should do in order maintain a healthy cash flow and positive bottom line.

 Don’t wait to be taken by surprise just because you underestimated your expenses.
 When creating your budget, it’s always best to overestimate your expenses a little in order to cover any unexpected cost increases and incidentals.

 Every small business has its ups and downs.
 For some, the reason is seasonal factors that influence their market.
 For others, slow-paying customers can have a negative impact on cash flow.
 While seasonal fluctuations are easy to anticipate, cash flow problems can arise quickly and unexpectedly.
 When they do, having an established relationship with a lender can be a lifesaver.
+Working capital is crucial for a business to continue to thrive and grow.
 If borrowing from a traditional lender isn’t an option, you might consider invoice factoring to get the cash you need to meet your daily operating expenses during the slow times and to invest in new equipment, warehouse space or personnel.
+The upside is that you are using future revenue to fund the business and incurring no extra debt.
+Keep thinking CASH FLOW!!!

 Finally, the joy of every business owner is when you start making a profit out of your hard work.
-Being able to constantly and progressively save up is proof that your business is not hopeless after all.
+Being able to constantly and progressively build a cushion is proof that your business is not hopeless after all.
 What’s more, savings are like water you store to be used in times of drought.
 A healthy savings account can get your small business through economic downturns, the loss of clients and other unexpected events.
+Having cash on hand when needed allows your business the ability to take advantage of opportunities that will benefit your business.

-Call American Receivable at about invoice factoring 1-800-297-6652 or visit us online at www.americanreceivable.com to learn more about invoice factoring and whether it’s the right solution for your cash flow needs.
+Call American Receivable about invoice factoring at 1-800-297-6652 or visit us online at www.americanreceivable.con to learn more about invoice factoring and whether it’s the right solution for your cash flow needs.